MKUL7R4/BITSForeground/README.md

-Sets BITS priority to Foreground.
+Sets BITS priority to Foreground to help resolve SCCM clients that have issues downloading updates.
 The BITS PowerShell command must be run as SYSTEM, which is why the script creates a scheduled task, runs it, and then deletes it.